 CenterPoint Energy’s public safety program and public safety awareness campaign provide our customers and other stakeholders with information about potential hazards and how to avoid and respond to them.

-Regular communication with customers and the public includes education about staying away from power lines, how trees and vegetation affect electric safety, calling 811 before any work requiring digging, severe weather preparedness and natural gas safety.
-We use multiple channels, including social media, stakeholder outreach and community programs.
+Regular safety communication with customers and the public include education about staying away from power lines, how trees and vegetation affect electric safety, calling 811 before any work requiring digging, severe weather preparedness and natural gas safety.
+We use multiple channels, including social media, stakeholder outreach, training, websites and community programs.

 Community Safety Grants